Mario & Luigi: Bowser's Inside Story: Reception

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Bowser's Inside Story for "Role-Playing/Massively Multiplayer Game of the Year", "Portable Game of the Year", and "Outstanding Achievement in Game Design".

 Bowser's Inside Story is the top-selling game of its first week of release in Japan at 193,000 copies.
 It sold 650,000 copies during the first half of 2009 and finished out the year as the 11th best-selling game at 717,940 copies sold in the country.
 According to NPD Group, Bowser's Inside Story was the fourth best-selling game for its release month at 258,100 copies sold in the United States.
 It continued to sell well in the following months and had sold 656,700 copies in the region by the end of December 2009.
+As of 2020, the game has sold over 4.56 million copies worldwide, making it the best-selling Mario role-playing game of all time.